 The flyer shown above is from a different event, an Anime Fair that took place at the towering Keio Plaza Hotel in Central Tokyo from July 27 through August 31 and brought together a variety of live events under the big tent of Kamen Rider, Be Forever Yamato, Magic Girl Lalabel and Toward the Terra.
 A ticket sleeve for the event is shown at right.

 Tuesday, July 29: The nine-day Space Battleship Yamato and Animation Festival began this day at the gigantic Mitsukoshi Department store in Sapporo, Tokyo.
-It began with four days of variety shows by singers and voice actors, then moved to the local Toei Palace Theatre for even bigger events such as contests, concerts, and programs based around other anime films such as Gundam and Ideon.
+It began with four days of variety shows by singers and voice actors, then moved to the local Toei Palace Theater for even bigger events such as contests, concerts, and programs based around other anime films such as Gundam and Ideon.

 The department store hosted the traveling Yamato exhibit that had previously been seen in 1978 and ’79, which included the bridge panorama, full-size Analyzer, the precision “Cut Model,” and much more.